lcolladotor/derfinderExample/README.md

 This software is in development, so we highly recommend 'watching' the repository: Click on the top right under `Watch`.
 You will then receive notifications for issues, comments, and pull requests as described [here](https://help.github.com/articles/notifications).

+You will need a GitHub account to be able to `Watch` the repository.

 # Citation

 Below is the citation output from using `citation("derfinder")` in R. Please run this yourself to check for any updates on how to cite __derfinder__.